• Skip to primary navigation

 Incident

-b) processingis necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract
+• (b) processing is necessary for the performance of a contract to which the data subject is party or for the implementation of pre-contractual measures taken at the data subject’s request

 Conclusion